A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: MODEL PROPOSED

-where $X_t$ represents various realized measures to be discussed in Section \ref{realized_measure_section}. $u_t \stackrel{\rm i.i.d.} {\sim} D(0,\sigma_{u}^2)$ and $D$ is again chosen to be Normal.
-Besides the ES components in the models, the three equations as in the order in (\ref{re_es_caviar_ar}) or (\ref{re_es_caviar_exp}) are: the \emph{return equation}, the \emph{quantile equation} and the \emph{measurement equation}.
+where $X_t$ represents a realized measure on volatility scale.
+Besides the ES components in the models, the equations in (\ref{re_es_caviar_exp}) and (\ref{re_es_caviar_ar}) are: the \emph{quantile equation} (for $Q_t$) and the \emph{measurement equation} (for $X_t$).
+Contino and Gerlach (2017) consider different distributions, that is, Student-t, for the measurement equation error $u_t$.
+They find that changing this distribution has no real impact on the performance of the model.
+Therefore, in our paper we use $u_t \stackrel{\rm i.i.d.} {\sim} N(0,\sigma_{u}^2)$.

-Compared to the ES-CAViaR or Realized-GARCH models which have only one return-related ``error'', there are two return-related ``error'' series in the proposed Realized-ES-CAViaR type models: one is the additive $z_t = r_t - Q_t$, which is assumed to follow an asymmetric Laplace distribution with time varying scale, so that likelihood can be constructed based on this AL density to jointly estimate the conditional VaR and conditional ES.
-However, the framework does not rely on an AL or any distribution assumption for the returns.
-The other one is the multiplicative $\epsilon_t= \frac{r_t} {Q_t}$, that appears in the measurement equation and is employed to capture the well known leverage effect.
-Again, if $Q_t$ is a multiple of $\sqrt{h_t}$ then, we will have $E(\epsilon_t)=0$, as usual, but to keep a zero mean asymmetry term $(\epsilon_t^2-E(\epsilon^2))$, we need to know
+The multiplicative error $\epsilon_t= \frac{r_t} {Q_t}$ in the measurement equation is employed to capture the well known leverage effect.
+As discussed in Section \ref{realized_cav_model_section}, in a parametric setting we have $Q_t = a_{\alpha} \sigma_t$, where $a_{\alpha}$ is constant scaling factor equals to the inverse CDF of given return distribution $z_t$.
+Therefore,